cypress-io/cypress-documentation/source/guides/tooling/reporters.md

   --reporter-options "mochaFile=results/my-test-output.xml,toConsole=true"
 ```

-The above configuration will output the JUnit report to `STDOUT` and save it into XML file.
+The above configuration will output the JUnit report to `STDOUT` and save it into an XML file.
 Reporter options differ depending on the reporter (and may not be supported at all).
 Refer to the documentation for the reporter you are using for details on which options are supported.

 ## Report per spec